Zabid Zahir: Postcapture

-WikiLeaks reported that coalition forces spent three days of meetings with the Provincial Governor and Provincial Council, discussing Zahir's capture.

-In February 2007 the War Diary records that a 300–400 demonstrators gathered to protest corruption and to protest a coalition forces radio broadcast that had accused Zahir and another local official of corruption.

 Al Jazeera reported that a shura convened to meet with the local Provincial Reconstruction Team due to controversy surrounding Zahir's capture.
 According to Al Jazeera, at the meeting, a US officer told Fazalhadi Muslimyar, the chair of the shura, Zahir was a "bad person", and warned the Provincial Governor and Council that "we will lose all confidence in their claim that the [Afghan government] can sufficiently take responsibility for insurgents/criminals".
 Al Jazeera reported that Zahir's son and Muslimyar were political opponents, and that Zahir's son had initiated a motion of no-confidence against Muslimyar.
 They reported that Muslimyar said he had been won over to the US view of Zahir during the shura.